Tar Heal Paws IconTar Heal Paws

 We also ask that you:

-• Commit to at least two visits per month.
+• Commit to at least two visits per month on a regular schedule (ie., 1st and 3rd Tuesdays at 10AM)

 • Volunteer at least one (1) year.